 Donor insemination is a simple procedure that uses a syringe to place semen into a woman’s vagina to assist her in getting pregnant.
-The semen is normally obtained from someone other than the woman’s husband or partner.
+The semen is normally obtained from a sperm donor – someone other than the woman’s husband or partner.

 With the newer technology and success of the ICSI procedure that enables a single sperm to be manually inserted into the woman’s egg versus a complete semen collection, donor insemination is becoming less common.

 What is the process for pursuing donor insemination?